Expungement

 Sealing and Expungement Attorney

-The time period required for the expungement of a criminal record is as follows:
+The time required for the expungement of a criminal record is as follows:

 • Six months for minor penalties.